Home Business & Other LaTeX Cookbook - Second Edition

 We loaded the geometry package with a scaling factor for reducing the margins.

 The \photo command includes our photo; the size options are the height to which it is scaled and the thickness of the frame around the photo.
-In this recipe, we used the CTAN lion drawn by Duane Bibby for the photo.
+In this recipe, we used the picture.jpg dummy photo contained in the moderncv bundle.

-The document body is divided into sections and subsections, just with a special design.
+The document body is divided into sections and subsections with a unique design.

 You can leave the last four arguments empty if you don’t need them.

-A simpler line is created using \cvitem, as follows:
+A simpler line is done using the \cvitem command as follows:

 \cvitem[optional spacing length{header}{text}

-The \cvitemwithcomment command works in a similar way, just with another argument that is printed at the right.
+The \cvitemwithcomment command works similarly, just with another argument printed at the right.

 Writing a letter

 Letters have a specific structure.
 Commonly, they have an addressee field at a fixed position, which should be visible in the envelope window.
-It also should show a back address, of yourself as the sender.
-An opening text and a closing phrase are usual elements, and you may add fold marks and enclosures.
+It also should show a back address of yourself as the sender.
+An opening text and a closing phrase are usual elements; you may add fold marks and enclosures.

 How to do it...

-We will use a KOMA-Script class, which has been specifically designed for letters, named scrlttr2.
-Take a look at the following steps:
+We will use a KOMA-Script class specifically designed for letters named scrlttr2.
+Follow the following steps:

-1. Use the scrlttr2 class, activate the address field and fold marks using the options as follows, and align the sender's address to the right:
+1. Use the scrlttr2 class, activate the address field and fold marks via an option, and align the sender’s address to the right:

 fromalign=right]{scrlttr2}